jtruong1/wordle-clone-api/README.md

 | state  | array | Contains the ID and solution of the game state |
 ---

-### POST - `/word/guess/:word?`
+### POST - `/word/guess/{word?}`
 Compares a word against the solution in the game state.
-You can either pass the word in the request body or as a route parameter.
+You can pass the word via the route parameter or as part of the request body.

 ### Parameters
 | Input | Type   | Description |